Danny Matt

 Danny Matt (דני מט; December 10, 1927 - December 5, 2013) was a decorated career Israeli military officer who served in the Israel Defense Forces from 1948 until 1992.
 He attained the rank of major general and fought in five Arab-Israeli wars, including the wars of 1948 and 1973.
 Among his many exploits was a daring operation involving leading a paratroop force across the Suez Canal during the Yom Kippur War.
 The operation was the beginning phase of a larger Israeli counter offensive that ultimately led to the victory of the Israeli army.

 Biography

 Daniel (Danny) Matt was born in Cologne, Germany.
 He immigrated to Mandatory Palestine in 1934.
 His military career began in 1943 when he joined the British Mandatory Coastal Police but he covertly utilized his status in the Coastal Police to assist the nascent Palyam in its attempts to subvert anti-Jewish British immigration policies.
 He then attempted to join the British Army's Jewish Brigade but, despite his service with the Coastal Police, was rejected because of his youth.
 He then pressured his father to sign a false document indicating that he was 18 years old and presented this document to gain acceptance.
 He saw service in Egypt, Italy and the Netherlands.
-In 1946, he left the British army, returned to Israel and joined the Palmach, the Jewish para-military strike force.
+In 1946, he was discharged from the British Army, returned to Mandatory Palestine, and joined the Palmach, the Haganah's strike force.